Decarbonization

 (1) Increased demand for copper needed for a decarbonized society (Base Businesses)

 Needs for renewable energy and electrification of mobility are expected to grow significantly toward the realization of a decarbonized society, and copper will be increasingly used in these areas.
 This growing demand is expected to provide opportunities for further sales and revenue growth for the Group.
-The Group is working to strengthen our business through portfolio reviews, and is taking various measures to increase the input recycling raw materials ratio and reduce our CFP in Green Hybrid Smelting, which utilizes both copper concentrate and recycled raw materials, in order to establish a stable supply system.
+The Group is working to strengthen our business through portfolio reviews, and is taking various measures to increase the input recycled raw materials ratio and reduce our CFP in Green Hybrid Smelting, which utilizes both copper concentrate and recycled raw materials, to establish a stable supply system.

 The supply of electrolytic copper and electronic materials with a high ratio of recycled raw materials and low CFP realized through these efforts will contribute not only to the realization of a resource-recycling society but also to the strengthening of our business competitiveness.